pulumi/docs/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 If your code looks the same, great!
 Otherwise, update yours to match this code.

-Now, run `pulumi up` to build all of the images that we'll need.
+Now, run `pulumi up` to pull all of the images that we'll need.

 {{% notes type="info" %}}
 Note that, in the future, you don't need to run `pulumi up` in stages like this